flet-dev/website/docs/controls/page.md

 ### `height`

 A height of a web page or content area of a native OS window containing Flet app.
 This property is read-only.
-It's usually being used inside [`page.on_resize`](#on_resize) handler.
+It's usually being used inside [`page.on_resized`](#on_resized) handler.

 ### `horizontal_alignment`